Children's Day: China

 In the People's Republic of China, Children's Day is celebrated on 1 June and is formally known as "the June 1 International Children's Day".
 When the People's Republic of China was first established in 1949, the State Council (Cabinet) designated a half-day holiday for all primary schools on 1 June, following the lead of the Soviet Union.
 This was later made into a full day's break in 1956 with The Announcement by the State Council to make 1 June Children's Day a One-Day Holiday.
 Schools usually hold activities such as children's performances, camping trips, or free movies on Children's Day or the day before to allow students to have fun.
 Children of civil servants might also receive small gifts from the government until they are fourteen, and Civil servants who have children sometimes have a half-day holiday on 1 June to spend more time with their children.
-Investitute and farewell ceremonies of the Young Pioneers of China are usually held on 1 June as well.
+Investiture and farewell ceremonies of the Young Pioneers of China are usually held on 1 June as well.
 The entrance of children under 14 into the Forbidden City is free on 1 June, while each accompanying adult gets 50% off.